 An LCD monitor with a properly-designed scanning backlight, under a high speed camera, can be made to look similar to a CRT display being scanned.
 Most commercially available displays with scanning backlights use a longer illumination duration than CRT phosphor due to insufficient brightness, and thus do not reduce motion blur as much as a typical CRT display.

-Newer strobe backlights (e.g. LightBoost) are now available in certain models of 120 Hz computer monitors.
+Newer strobe backlight-based motion blur reduction modes such as ULMB, ELMB, DyAc (and other brands) are now available in certain models of 120 Hz, 144 Hz and 240 Hz gaming monitors.
 This is accomplished by turning off the backlight between refreshes, while waiting for pixel transitions.
-The backlight is strobed only on fully-refreshed frames, bypassing pixel persistence as the motion blur limiting factor!
-There is no backlight diffusion, unlike a scanning backlight.
-In this case, strobe backlights can be superior to scanning backlights, and allow LCD displays that have the motion clarity of a CRT.
+The backlight is strobed only on fully-refreshed frames, bypassing LCD pixel persistence as the motion blur limiting factor!
+This allows LCD displays to have have the motion clarity of a CRT.

 Both CRT and a scanning/strobed backlight, can share the same disadvantage of flicker.
 This can be solved for most people when using a computer running at a native 120 Hz refresh rate, on a 120 Hz LCD.
 At 120 Hz, backlight flicker is invisible for most people, unlike a CRT flickering at 60Hz or 85Hz refresh.
 In addition, a scanning/strobed backlight can be made fully adjustable (flicker can be disabled when motion-blur reduction is not needed).